vplan-fr/stundenplan24-wrapper/README.md

 ```

 ## APIs
-There are 4 Views for students:
+There are four views for students:

 - [X] Indiware Mobil (Schüler)
 - [ ] Vertretungsplan (Schüler)